-It's the moment warm weather fans have been waiting for: the first day of spring has officially arrived in the Northern Hemisphere, though some states may not believe it.
+It's the moment warm weather fans have been waiting for: the first day of spring is set to officially arrive in the Northern Hemisphere on Wednesday, though some states may not believe it.

 Winter weather may still be lingering, but that hasn't stopped people across the country from celebrating what's known as the vernal equinox.